|9 Classroom days; Rest online.|

 |Exams:||2 half days 10:00-13:00||Venue:||Galway|

 This is a golden opportunity for the right people.
 Completing the 2 modules is an intense and challenging experience.
 As class room and self study are involved, a high degree of motivation will be required.
 The chance is there to shine.
 All age profiles are welcome to take part.
-Participants will need to have ideally a minimum educational standard of a Level 7 Degree in an engineering/technical qualification or equivalent.
+Participants will need to have ideally a minimum educational standard of a Level 7 Degree in a STEM qualification.
 As there are limited places on this course, places will be allocated on a first come basis subject to assessment and interview.

 Successful candidates will receive an individual accreditation for each module: